 - The plugin max upload file size is 4MB or greater

-- Administrative login credentials to your website have been provided to aXcelerate (please use this ticket to provide these details)
+- Administrative login credentials to your website have been provided to aXcelerate (please use your Online Enrolments support ticket to provide these details)

 - Ensure all caching plugins have been removed from your site during configuration.
 Caching plugins will cause dynamic content to be stored for returning users, meaning it can display outdated information or not show changes that have been made to the enrolment forms or the site.